 The goal of well-being at work is to keep employees healthy and able to work throughout their careers.

-The purpose of a workplace’s occupational health and safety (OHS) activities is to improve working conditions – to prevent and fix deficiencies and help solve work-related problems.
+The purpose of a workplace’s occupational safety and health (OSH) activities is to improve working conditions – to prevent and fix deficiencies and help solve work-related problems.

-Occupational health and safety is a part of management.
+Occupational safety and health is a part of management.
 A good quality of working life and a healthy work community have a positive impact on productivity.

-OHS co-operation is direct and representative.
-Direct OHS co-operation includes, among other things, workplace meetings, development discussions and daily discussions at the workplace on work and work-related problems.
+OSH co-operation is direct and representative.
+Direct OSH co-operation includes, among other things, workplace meetings, development discussions and daily discussions at the workplace about work and work-related problems.

-Representative OHS co-operation means the activities of the OHS co-operation organisation where the representatives selected by the personnel represent the entire personnel.
+Representative OSH co-operation means the activities of the OSH co-operation organisation where the representatives selected by the personnel represent the entire personnel.

 The Centre for Occupational Safety – OHS co-operation